starkandwayne-attic/habitat-plans/consul/README.md

 When you run a plan with the `--peer`  flag and the appropriate service group,  all other nodes in the group will be added to the join/retry key in the Consul config.
 Consul will reach Quorum when `bootstrap_expect` is reached based on the number of consul nodes that have joined the service group.

+## Running Tests via Delmo
+Delmo can be found here https://github.com/bodymindarts/delmo and the test suite can be run from the root of the plan directory.

+`delmo -f delmo.yml`

 ## Docker example with Human Scheduler
 #### First node